 Public Way Use

-This new web portal will improve the efficiency and effectiveness of Public Way Use permitting by allowing applicants and existing permittees to apply for new permits, renew existing permits, and pay fees (annual and outstanding debt) online.
+All BACP Public Way Use permitting occurs through the City of Chicago’s Inspections, Permitting & Licensing web portal.
+Use the web portal to apply for new permits, renew existing permits, and pay fees (annual and outstanding debt) online.

 1) Over the public way (canopies, awnings, signs, light fixtures, security cameras balconies, banners, bay windows)